TooFlyRyGuy/FF-Photo-Booth/SETUP_AUTH_AND_PAYMENTS.md

 # Authentication and Payment Setup Guide

-This guide will walk you through setting up Google OAuth authentication and Stripe payments for your Lumina Booth application.
+This guide will walk you through setting up Google OAuth authentication and Stripe payments for your Fun Frame AI Booth application.

 ## Google OAuth Setup